sowiecki/gtfo/environment/README.md

 # Configurable application data

-It is essential that specific environment files be created and configured correctly to run this application for a particular office.
+Out of the box, this application knows nothing about your office layout, hosted external services, or hardware authentication values.
+Therefore, specific environment files must be created and configured correctly to run this application for a particular office.

-These files should remain gitignored to prevent private information from being made available on a public repository.
+These files should remain gitignored to prevent private information from being made available in a public repository.
 Detailed information about the inside of your office can be used in social engineering attacks!

 ### config.json
 General configuration.